 The pressure forces oxygen to dissolve in the blood plasma, which essentially turns the blood into "high octane"—the level of oxygen in the blood can increase 20 to 30 times!
 Healing can then take place because more oxygen is getting to the wound.
 This helps the body kill germs and rebuild damaged tissues.

 During the sessions, which usually last about two hours, patients can watch videos or even catch up on sleep, with many reporting the best sleep of their lives.
-Treatments are provided once or twice daily for up to five days a week, and are typically administered over four to six weeks. hyperbaric oxygen therapy is used to treat a variety of resistant wounds associated with diabetes, bone infection, radiation tissue damage and the preservation of skin grafts.
+Treatments are provided once or twice daily for up to five days a week, and are typically administered over four to six weeks.
+Hyperbaric oxygen therapy is used to treat a variety of resistant wounds associated with diabetes, bone infection, radiation tissue damage and the preservation of skin grafts.

 Hyperbaric oxygen therapy makes a dramatic difference in the percentage of limbs saved.
 With hyperbaric oxygen therapy available, the amputation rate drops from 34 percent to 5 percent and hospital stays can be reduced by 24 percent.
 Studies show that nearly 80 percent of wounds that would potentially lead to limb loss can be salvaged with this type of therapy.

-Memorial offers hyperbaric medicine to patients with chronic wounds, especially our increasing diabetic population.
+Yakima Valley Memorial offers hyperbaric medicine to patients with chronic wounds, especially our increasing diabetic population.
 Since these services were introduced, there has been a notable increase of patients healing more completely and more quickly.